 Losses: at Chicago Bears (week 1), at Dallas Cowboys (week 5), at Kansas City Chiefs (week 8), at Los Angeles Chargers (week 9), Carolina Panthers (week 10), at San Francisco 49ers (week 12), at Minnesota Vikings (week 16), at Detroit Lions (week 17)

 I don’t care what anyone says, Aaron Rodgers is the most talented quarterback in the NFL.
 What is the weakness of this team?
 Defense.
 The front office was able to recognize this and subsequently used two first-round picks on Rashan Gary and Darnell Savage, Jr. Will this be enough?
 Rodgers’ offense will feature an Aaron Jones/Jamaal Williams backfield as well as Davante Adams out wide, not to mention the tight end tandem of Jimmy Graham and rookie Jace Sternberger.
 The Packers will be better this year.
 Unfortunately for the cheese heads, their hated rival is just better.

 What better way to open the season than Green Bay vs. Chicago?
 In terms of talent, the Packers are good for 12 wins.
 The issue is that in recent years, the Packers have managed to fall to lesser opponents.
-This year, this will be evident by the fact that they will split with both Detroit and Minnesota as well as drop games to Carolina and San Francisco.
+This year, they will split with both Detroit and Minnesota as well as drop games to Carolina and San Francisco.
 I thoroughly enjoy watching the Packers and would love to see AR12 get another ring, so I am more than willing to be wrong on this front.